ChurchApps/ChurchAppsSupport/chums/checkin.md

 <img width="1494" alt="008" src="https://user-images.githubusercontent.com/65249159/192037222-902a932c-b8cc-4f46-9ec2-0485a7f0c663.png">
 8. Fill in the correct information for your Church (leave the subdomain as it is):
 <img width="1494" alt="009" src="https://user-images.githubusercontent.com/65249159/192037400-f2a25691-29a1-4fca-aaab-b96e9afb8f41.png">
-9: You will now be logged into your Chums account
+9: You will now be logged into your Chums account:
 <img width="1494" alt="010" src="https://user-images.githubusercontent.com/65249159/192037702-af3f6902-705b-4de9-ac85-04554ae11c5f.png">
 10: First we need to add all the people who will be checking in.
 There are several ways to do this if you already have all the data.
 For demonstration purposes, we are going to show how to add each person.
 Search for who you would like to add.
 <img width="1494" alt="011" src="https://user-images.githubusercontent.com/65249159/192038029-cdc7bfc8-dd6a-4cf1-b862-a082aca5c3fc.png">